'Netflix and Alphabet Will Need To Become ISPs, Fast' - Slashdot

 Ah America (Score:2)

-Netflix should flip the script (Score:2)
+Netflix should flip the script (Score:5, Interesting)

 This merger is only the beginning of the end.
 Between this, Net Neutrality getting canned and the EU's broken mandates regarding the internet......